Dingsel/bedrock-ui/README.md

 Goto references using f12 or ctrl click
 Variables autocompletions
-Additional highlighting of special string sequences
+Additional highlighting of special string sequences Remove # and $ as word-breakers (allows whole selection of a word with a double click)

 ## Requirements
 The ui files need to be in a /ui/ wolder which should also be in your current workspace